Retention is a measure of how often someone comes back and uses your app after they first sign up.

 This one’s not free.
 However, it is the single most comprehensive resources on how to retain customers I have ever come across.
-It’s a phenomenal 6-week program and it costs $3500.
+We no longer have one-off courses but an annual membership.
+You’re a member, but you can read the details here around pricing and what’s included.
 The program is fairly hard to get into.
 You must have a few years of experience in the industry to apply.
 Above all, you must also be working on a product team when you apply.
 If you don’t meet these criteria, the course will be an expensive waste of time.
 If you meet the criteria, there’s nothing else quite like it.
 I am grateful to have been part of this program.

 This program is jam-packed with useful information.
 It’s an excellent next step if you’ve read the Amplitude playbook and want more.

 This one is not specifically about how to retain customers.
 However, a large part of retention comes down to improving your onboarding experience.
 I have the utmost respect for Samuel’s work and perspective, and his book comes highly recommended.
 If you want to improve how you think about your onboarding experience look no further.
 Sign up for my free workshop and you’ll also get a link that gives you 20% off the book.

 As soon as you start working on retention, you will begin to ask yourself what good retention mean.
 I will point you to Lenny’s Benchmarks here.
 I continuously go back to this reference when I want to know what good retention means for products in different industries.